-When a student believes that his/her performance may be adversely affected by exceptional circumstances in advance of an examination or deadline for returning assessed work, he/she should seek advice e.g. from his/ her doctor, University Occupational Health Service, Adviser of Studies, Personal Tutor or the relevant Students’ Union officer(s), on the options open to him/her.
+When a student believes that their performance may be adversely affected by exceptional circumstances in advance of an examination or deadline for returning assessed work, they should seek advice from their Adviser of Studies, Personal Tutor or the relevant Students’ Union officer(s), on the options open to him/her.
 These options might include withdrawal, deferral of the examination, applying for an extension to the deadline for submitting coursework or applying for a waiver to any penalty imposed for late submission.

 IMPORTANT:If you turn up and attempt an examination, or submit a piece of assessed work, you are deeming yourself fit to be examined.
 The decision on whether to attempt the examination or submit the assessed work, and the consequences of that decision, shall remain the sole responsibility of the student in question.
 Please remember that exceptional circumstances should not be submitted as an insurance against possible poor performance and acceptance of exceptional circumstances will not result in individual marks being raised.